-Windows 10 offers you an easy option to revert or go back to an earlier build, if the current installed build is not working for you.
-If after upgrading your Windows 10 to the recent Build 1511, you find that something is broken or that it isn’t working for you properly, you may go back to your previous build.
+Windows 10 offers you an easy option to revert or go back to an earlier build or previous version, if the currently installed build or version is not working for you.
+If after upgrading your Windows 10 to a recent Build, you find that something is broken or that it isn’t working for you properly, you may go back to your previous build.

-Go back to an earlier build of Windows 10
+Go back to Earlier Build or Previous Version of Windows 10

 To go back to an earlier build of Windows 10, open Start Menu > Settings > Update & Security > Recovery.